 These are the only known warm-blooded hibernating animals to live through the subfreezing state of their body temperatures.

 Their hibernation period varies from 7 to 9 months until spring arrives, and they choose their hibernation spot very wisely, as they prefer to stay close to warmer places.
 So, the ground squirrels choose underground homes as their hibernation spot as Earth offers higher temperatures than their surrounding environment.

 These underground places are strategically structured with hollowed-out tunnels and different rooms.
 They have separate areas for storing food, living, and even urinating.

 Ground squirrels go into a lighter form of hibernation, generally known as torpor, where instead of deep sleep for long times, they may wake up and go out to forage during the warmer days.

 Most commonly found in North America, Garter snakes are often kept as pets as they are relatively harmless and are not dangerous to humans.

-They are one of the cold-blooded animals that hibernate to safeguard themselves for low winter temperatures.
+They are cold-blooded animals that hibernate to safeguard themselves from low winter temperatures.

 These snakes generally look for meadows, woodlands, and grassy areas to make their dens for winter.
 So, they travel long distances before winter to get to the right place and then build their dens.